Jacqueline Meirelles

-Jacqueline Ribeiro Meirelles (Cuiabá, MT, 15 April 1963) is a Brazilian model, former tv host and beauty pageanttitleholder who won Miss Universo Brasil 1987 and represented her country at Miss Universe 1987 where she won Best National Costume Awards.
+Jacqueline Ribeiro Meirelles (born 15 April 1963) is a Brazilian model, former tv host and beauty pageanttitleholder who won Miss Universo Brasil 1987 and represented her country at Miss Universe 1987 where she won Best National Costume Awards.
 She was the first delegate from the Distrito Federal, to win an edition of this pageant since the inauguration of the city, on 21 April 1960.
 Currently, she works as jewel designer, manager and philanthropist.

 Childhood

-First daughter of an attorney born in Ceará state and a manager from Minas Gerais, Jacqueline moved to Distrito Federal seven months old.
+Jacqueline was born 15 April 1963 in Cuiabá, MT, the first daughter of an attorney born in Ceará state and a manager from Minas Gerais.
+She moved to Distrito Federal seven months old.
 Before her election at Miss Distrito Federal pageant, in March 1987, she worked in a local bank as a receptionist and conciliated that work with her modelling career.

 Miss Brazil win

 In March 1987, Jacqueline defeated other 15 contestants in a district pageant for the telecast of Miss Brazil pageant, held on 4 April on Anhembi Convention Pallace and broadcast nationally on SBT.